-All exclusions will be formally recorded and the Principal, Vice Principal, Member of SLT or Head of Year will contact the parents or carers of the pupil immediately once the decision has been made to exclude, specifying why this action has been taken and the length of time that it will last.
+All suspensions will be formally recorded and the Principal, Vice Principal, Member of SLT or Head of Year will contact the parents or carers of the pupil immediately once the decision has been made to exclude, specifying why this action has been taken and the length of time that it will last.
 If the pupil is over 18, they will be notified directly.
 The decision will be confirmed in writing.
 The Principal will notify the LA within one day of the decision to exclude being made.
-Exclusions are discussed with the Governing Body once a term.
-Where necessary Permanent Exclusions are discussed with the Chair of Governors within one day of the decision.
+Suspensions are discussed with the Governing Body once a term.
+Without delay, the Principal will notify the Governing Board of any Permanent Exclusion.

-5. Reviewing an exclusion
+5. Reviewing a suspension

-The governing body will review fixed-term exclusions of any length on request by parents who feel that the sanction is unjustified.
+The governing body will review fixed-term suspensions of any length on request by parents who feel that the sanction is unjustified.
 A meeting will not always be required.
-They will automatically review all cases of permanent exclusion, as well as any fixed-term exclusions that would lead to a pupil being excluded for more than 15 days of a school term or missing a public exam.
-The governing body will look at the evidence and the records leading up to the exclusion and decide whether, in light of the evidence and his/her legal duties, the Principal has made a lawful, reasonable and fair decision.
+They will automatically review all cases of permanent exclusion, as well as any fixed-term suspensions that would lead to a pupil being excluded for more than 15 days of a school term or missing a public exam.
+The governing body will look at the evidence and the records leading up to the suspension and decide whether, in light of the evidence and his/her legal duties, the Principal has made a lawful, reasonable and procedurally fair decision.